sekika/unsatfit/docs/install.md

 # Install unsatfit

 [Install Python 3](https://wiki.python.org/moin/BeginnersGuide/Download).
 Mac and Linux distributions may include an outdated version of Python (Python 2), but you should install an updated one (Python 3).
+You can check your installed version of Python by ```python -V```.

 Install unsatfit library for Python 3 with [pip](https://pip.pypa.io/en/stable/getting-started/) by